polaris-slo-cloud/polaris-scheduler/go/README.md

-# RAINBOW Kubernetes Controllers
+# Polaris Scheduler Workspace Organization

-This directory contains RAINBOW's Kubernetes controllers and CRDs written in Go, which can be found in the subfolders of this directory:
+This directory contains the modules that comprise the Polaris Scheduler workspace:

-* [orchestrator](./orchestration): All shared CRDs and data structures and the controller for the RAINBOW CRDs.
+* [framework](./framework): The orchestrator-independent Polaris Scheduler framework library that defines the scheduling pipeline and plugin structures.
-* [scheduler](./scheduler): Fog-aware Kubernetes scheduler, based on kube-scheduler.
+* [scheduler](./scheduler): Kubernetes implementation of the Polaris Scheduler.